 When budgeting for your access control hardware, choose the best access control system that supports the number of entries you need to secure.
 For example, if you have a retail store with a front and back door, you don’t need an expensive control board for 8 doors.
 A Single Door Controller like the one offered by Openpath would be a better, more cost-effective solution.
 However, if you have a larger deployment, or anticipate future growth, select an access control provider that offers larger controllers and hardware designed to scale with your business.
 Don’t forget about your ancillary structures too—not all access control companies can support elevators, parking garages, and turnstiles in addition to your doors.
 For example, an embeddable reader, like Openpath’s USB Smart Reader, is useful for controlling printer access, creating an easy enrollment system, and enabling touchless access for turnstiles and elevators.

 A thorough access control system review should also cover installation methods.
 For buildings with existing access control hardware, any new systems should be backward compatible with legacy control panels, and use plug-and-play wiring to make installation quick and efficient.
 For new builds, you have a little more flexibility.
 However, a system with standard wiring and plentiful input/output options offers a future-proofed installation in case you need to make updates down the road.
-Choosing a provider that offers a full line of hardware options will make incorporating new devices easier, too.
+Choosing an access control installer that is an expert in different lines of hardware options will make incorporating new devices easier, too.
 The last thing you want is to leave your business vulnerable to a security breach because your access control deployment is taking longer than anticipated.

 Access Control Reviews / Go to Top / Contact Us